How To Master Spoken English When You Already Know Written English

-Do you understand written English, but have a problem understanding spoken English?
+Do you understand written English, but you’re struggling to master spoken English?

 Don’t worry.
 This is a common problem, and I’m here to help you so that you can understand spoken English, too.

-Part 1: Why You can’t Understand Spoken English
+Part 1: Why It’s Hard To Master Spoken English

 The styles of written English and spoken English are different.
 Here are 4 reasons why and how they are different.